Patterns of CP violation from mirror symmetry breaking in the $\eta\to\pi^+\pi^-\pi^0$ Dalitz plot: Results

 where $ Q_{\eta} = T_{\pi^+} + T_{\pi^-} + T_{\pi^0} = M_{\eta} - 2 M_{\pi^+} - M_{\pi^0} $, and $T_{\pi^i}$ is the $\pi^i$ kinetic energy in the $\eta$ rest frame.
 The decay probability can be parametrized in a polynomial expansion around the center point $(X,Y) = (0 ,0)$~\cite{Anastasi:2016cdz}:

-Since the C transformation on the decay amplitude is equivalent to $t \leftrightarrow u$ exchange~\cite{Gardner:2003su}, we see that the appearance of terms that are odd in $X$ would indicate both C and CP violation.
-The KLOE-2 collaboration~\cite{Anastasi:2016cdz} has provided a more precise estimate of the C-even parameters in Eq.~(\ref{amplitude_expansion}) and bounded the C-odd ones.
-Returning to Eq.~(\ref{total_amplitude}), we see that the C- and CP-violating contributions to the decay probability are
+Since the $C$ transformation on the decay amplitude is equivalent to $t \leftrightarrow u$ exchange~\cite{Gardner:2003su}, we see that the appearance of terms that are odd in $X$ would indicate both $C$ and $CP$ violation.
+The KLOE-2 collaboration~\cite{Anastasi:2016cdz} has provided a more precise estimate of the $C$-even parameters in Eq.~(\ref{amplitude_expansion}) and bounded the $C$-odd ones.
+Returning to Eq.~(\ref{total_amplitude}), we see that the $C$- and $CP$-violating contributions to the decay probability are

 where $\xi \equiv - (M_K^2/M_{\pi}^2) (M_K^2 - M_{\pi}^2)/(3 \sqrt{3} F_{\pi}^2 Q^2)$, and the existing experimental assessments of $|A(s,t,u)|^2_{\not C}$ correspond to the set of odd $X$ polynomials in $|A(s, t, u)|^2$.
 The parameter $N$ drops out in the evaluation of the asymmetries, and the parameters $c, e, h,$ and $l$ are taken from the first line of Table 4.6 in the Ph.D. thesis of Caldeira Balkest$\stackrel{\circ}{\text{a}}$hl~\cite{CaldeiraBalkestahl:2016trc},